cms-tau-pog/TauFW/PicoProducer/README.md

 ### Is the skimming step required ?

+No. It is optional.
-No. Skimming is meant to reduce the file size by removing unneeded branches and/or events, plus store the nanoAOD files locally for faster access.
+[Skimming](#Skimming) is meant to reduce the file size by removing unneeded branches and/or events, plus to store the nanoAOD files locally for faster access.

 You can also use the skimming step to add JEC systematics or [other neat stuff](https://github.com/cms-nanoAOD/nanoAOD-tools/tree/master/python/postprocessing/modules).